Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 As a result of the increased range of motion, one of the benefits of power cleans is its ability to develop power by first doing a deadlift to pull the weight off the floor and then explosively and forcefully get the bar into the rack position.

 The catch position of the lift must be above parallel to be considered a power clean and due to its momentum, the power clean is generally easier to perform than the hang clean.
-The muscles worked between a power clean vs deadlift are the same, making power cleans a viable accessory for a deadlift workout.
+The muscles engaged in both a power clean vs deadlift are identical, making power cleans a beneficial addition to a deadlift workout.

 The Clean